galaxyxone/openlinks/README.md

 If youre using brave, the website will load using IPFS itself.
 If youre not using brave, then the website loads using the IPFS public gateway.

-- Eventually upgrade with ENS website-
+- Eventually upgrade with IPNS- website links dont change

-Does it make sense to use a domain or is it better to use actual CID's hosted on the IFPS gateway?

-Using a CMS that can quickly organize everything into one simple webpage hosted using the IPFS gateway
+- Add videos- display video as well

--Ability to edit pages and ipns figuring out what to name it
+-Ability to edit pages and ipns

 ## Program Flow